Top 6 tips for choosing the right outdoor canopy

 1. What are you trying to achieve with the area in mind?

 Consider how you’re going to use the new space.
-Is this going to be a year-round outdoor living space, or are you creating an area that you can use more in the more temperate months of the year?
-Do you need to block prevailing winds or sun ingress into a specific room?
+For example, do you want a year-round outdoor living space?
+Or would you rather create an area for the more temperate months of the year?
+The other key consideration is whether you’ll need to block prevailing winds or sun ingress into a specific room.
+Make sure you share this information with your local Archgola shade specialist, to ensure you get a canopy that’s fit for your intended purpose.

-2. How much heat and light do you want to retain within, and surrounding, this new outdoor living area?
+2. How much heat and light do you want?

-Your choice of roofing tint is a critical consideration, as different shades offer different combinations of heat and light penetration.
-For example the bronze Suntuf tint provides a warm light area with 68% of heat transferred and 43% of light.
-For a cooler feel, the Suntuf Solar Grey tint allows 38% of heat to be transferred and up to 25% of light.
+Your choice of roofing type and colour is a critical consideration.
+The Archgola Oasis polycarbonate offers a different combinations of heat and light penetration to the Archgola Signature Suntuf Greca roofing.
 Make sure you are shown roofing samples and then seek advice from your local Archgola shade specialist on their points of difference.
-It might even be worth asking if you can be shown examples of canopies in your area with different roof colours to help you make your final decision.
+It might even be worth asking if you can be shown examples of canopies in your area with different roof types and colours to help you make your final decision.

-Many people match their existing joinery with their new canopy frame.
+Most people find the best thing to do is to match their existing joinery with their new canopy frame.
 In doing this, the canopy becomes an extension of the house and it all looks cohesive.
-Consider the finished look of the frame and roof tint.
+Archgola’s two-step powder coating offers superior durability and corrosion protection, exceptional resistance to chipping, scratching and wear and ensures the frame is highly resistant to moisture/corrosion creep if damaged.

-5. Will you be using your new outdoor living area year-round?
+5. Do you want to use your new living area year-round?

-Nearly all canopies will require a downpipe and guttering.
-Consider where you want the down pipes to go?
+Most canopies will require a downpipe and guttering.
 In rare circumstances some small canopies over terraces and the like may not require them.
+From an aesthetic point of view, consider the location of the downpipe.
 If you’ve got a great view to enjoy from the shelter of your new canopy, the last thing you’ll want is a down pipe intruding on it.
 Work with your local Archgola shade specialist to achieve a location for the downpipe that’s as unobtrusive as possible.

 If you would like to extend your outdoor living space, contact our team of friendly and local installers to organise a free measure and quote.